Harrisonville boy miraculously survives after falling face first on meat skewer

-KANSAS CITY, Kan.
-Saved by the grace of God: That's what one metro family is saying after a freak accident over the weekend.
+KANSAS CITY, Kan.-- Saved by the grace of God: That's what one metro family is saying after a freak accident over the weekend.

 Ten-year-old Xavier Cunningham landed on a meat skewer that was sticking straight up out of the ground.
 Thankfully, surgeons at KU Hospital successfully removed it from the boy's face Sunday.